UTSAVS26/PyVerse/Algorithms_and_Data_Structures/Advanced Algorithms/Fenwick_Tree/README.md

 - Memory efficient representation
 - Dynamic coordinate mapping

-### 4. Advanced Queries
+### 4. Advanced Queries (scope)
-- Range minimum/maximum queries
+- Fenwick Trees efficiently support prefix sums and operations with invertible, associative functions.
-- Range gcd/lcm queries
+- For range minimum/maximum or gcd/lcm, prefer Segment Trees or specialized structures.
-- Custom associative operations
+- Custom operations may be supported only if they are invertible and associative.
 ## Performance Analysis

 ### Time Complexity